Relief for Tarlov Cyst at Medical City Dallas Hospital

 - Pain, tingling or numbness in the neck or upper back

 Proven Medical Technique

-Dr. Frank Feigenbaum is a board-certified neurosurgeon with extensive experience treating Tarlov cyst patients.
-He has developed and refined a minimally invasive surgical treatment with proven results.
 The cyst is a nerve and cannot be removed.
-Instead, Dr. Feigenbaum opens, explores and treats each cyst under an operating microscope.
+A surgeon explores and treats each cyst under an operating microscope.

 Do You Need to be Checked for Tarlov Cysts?